Jackson Hole Wyoming: The National Elk Refuge, Grand Tetons, & a Moose Sighting!

 There are plenty of restaurants, bars, and motels in the area.
 We stopped at Pearl St. Bagels for a bagel and hot chocolate.
 Not the biggest cafe ever and limited seating, but a great place to get a quick bite to eat before you start your day.

-The Jackson Hole ski resort is of course considered one of the top in the country.
+The Jackson Hole ski resort is of course considered one of the best in the country.
 Even if you are not a skier, stop by as there is much more to do!
 Cross country skiing, snowmobiling, snowshoeing, ice skating, and dog sledding tours are popular with non skiers.
 I highly recommend snowshoeing if you have never been before.
 Snowshoeing is a wonderful workout, requires no advanced training, and is a perfect way to enjoy the gorgeous scenery of Jackson Hole.
 Outside of the ski resort, winter snowcoach tours and a visit to the hot springs are nice relaxing ways to enjoy the pretty alpine scenery.

 A few photos from our drive!